Kotohikihama Kakezu Beach Campsite

 SPOT

 Kotohikihama, Kakezu Beach is a famous beach located in Amino.
 Most known for its “Singing Sand,” and is often included in the top 100 lists of tourist destinations.
 Kotohikihama was also designated by the Japanese government as a Natural Monument, and became the first smoke-free beach in the world.
-The locals of this area are particularly enthusiastic with environmental protection.
+The locals of this area are particularly enthusiastic about environmental protection.

 Details: